[ open-source cockpit / homelab & dev / multi-provider ]

 topologies › homelab-demo › node-01

-name vmid role ip cpu ram (GiB) disk (GiB) uptime
+name vmid tags ip cpu ram (GiB) disk (GiB) uptime

 ● running ● stopped ● not found